sonialeigh/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/teamwidecollaborationsection.md

                     </div>
                     <div class="cardText">
                         <h3>Communicate</h3>
-                        <p>Like Slack, public and private channels for members to engage in discussion.
+                        <p>Teams need public and private channels for members to engage in discussion.
 This discussion needs to be visible for all applicable stakeholders to promote virtual collaboration.</p>
                     </div>
                 </div>
             </div>